Demystifying Medicare Part D: 15 Key Details You Must Know

 Most Medicare Part D plans charge a monthly premium on top of your current monthly Medicare Part B premium.

-Per data from AARP, Medicare Part D premiums cost an average of $31.50 a month ($378 a year) across the United States.
-However, the amount you'll pay can vary based on the plan you pick.
+According to AARP data, Medicare Part D premiums cost an average of $34.70 a month ($416.40 a year) across the United States.
+However, the amount you'll pay can vary depending on the plan you choose.

 What is the annual deductible?